Kolanu-nikshith/Shakti-sdk/software/examples/gpiov2_applns/togglegpio/Readme.md

 ### STEPS
   * Set GPIO direction register as OUT for this pin
-  * Set  corresponding bit GPIO toggle register for this pin
+  * Set corresponding bit GPIO toggle register for this pin or
+  * Set the bit and clear the bit with a certain delay then it will toggle.

 ### RESULTS
   * Led will toggle.